paulch42/lean-spec/md/Introduction.md

 Types, on the other hand, have data and computational content.
 If we had a type that captured the same meaning as the proposition, then an element of the type would be a function satisfying the proposition.
-It is the expressive power of dependent types that allow us to construct types of this nature.
-Given that dependent function corresponds to universal quantification, and dependent product corresponds to existential quantification, we might try something like:
+It is the expressive power of dependent type theory that allows us to construct types of this nature.
+Given the dependent function corresponds to universal quantification, and dependent product corresponds to existential quantification, we might try something like: